kc9000/Hasty-Features/README.md

 # Hasty-Listing-Details
 This is some of my code for the private repo Hasty, a platform/project I am working on through my coding bootcamp.

 For Hasty, we are building a military-friendly platform that helps servicemembers and their families more seamlessly make the move, which can be very stressful since you have to uproot so often.
-Hasty's listings will eventually better match servicemembers with housing depending on their rank, duty station, and family.
+Hasty's listings will help match servicemembers with housing depending on their rank, duty station, and family situation.

 I am uploading my code to be able to show some of the work I've done.